dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ## **Why manage DEV posts in a Git repo?**

 I like writing code in [VS Code](https://code.visualstudio.com/), with all its keyboard shortcuts, plugins, and other goodies I've added to make it my own.

-So when I write Markdown in the DEV editor, I miss my local setup.
+When I write Markdown in the DEV editor, I miss my local setup.
 That's the primary reason I set this up: **I get to write articles in my own editor, with my own shortcuts and tools**.

 But storing your articles in a Github repo carries other benefits:

-- Every change you make to an article is tracked in Git.
+- Every change you make to an article is tracked by Git.
 You can compare the changes you made between versions, or revert to an older version.
 If you make your repo public, anyone can open a pull request to fix typos, broken links, and more.
 - You can run [Git hooks](https://git-scm.com/book/fa/v2/Customizing-Git-Git-Hooks) or [Github Actions](https://help.github.com/en/actions) to automate basic tasks: for example, you could run a script to validate your Markdown or spell check it before your change gets commited your repo.
 - You can trigger other, more complex automations on every `git push` using [Pipedream](https://pipedream.com) workflows.
 For example, once you publish your article to DEV, you could automatically post its link to Twitter.